6-year-old Stephen Romero was a 'happy kid.' He was shot and killed at the Gilroy Garlic Festival

 Stephen Romero was a happy kid, she says.

-"This is really hard, there's no words to describe (it)," she told CNN affiliate KRON.
+"This is really hard, there's no words to describe (it)," she told CNN affiliate KRON of her grandson's death.
 "I don't think this is fair."

 Stephen was among the three people killed Sunday evening when a gunman sneaked into the Gilroy Garlic Festival and began firing.
 Eleven others were injured at what was supposed to be a family-friendly event.
-About a hundred thousand people attend the decades-old festival each year, previous records show.
+About 100,000 people attend the decades-old festival each year, previous records show.

 And collectively, the event has helped raise "millions of dollars for local schools, charities and non-profit organizations," the festival's website says.

-Officers engaged with the suspect within one minute, Gilroy Police Chief Scot Smithee said.
-The suspect was also shot and killed.
+Officers engaged with the suspect within one minute, Gilroy Police Chief Scot Smithee said, and the suspect was shot and killed.

 'We need to know ... there's justice'

-Maribel Romero said Stephen's grandmother and mother were also shot.
+Stephen's maternal grandmother and his mother were also shot, according to Maribel Romero, his paternal grandmother.

+The boy's mother was shot in the hand and in the stomach.
+She is expected to survive, KRON reported.

 "I just wish that they get the people who did it," she said.
 "We need to know that they got this person and that there's justice."